Birdchain (BIRD) Price Tops $0.0016

-Birdchain (CURRENCY:BIRD) traded down 5.3% against the dollar during the one day period ending at 18:00 PM ET on July 26th.
-One Birdchain coin can now be bought for $0.0016 or 0.00000004 BTC on popular cryptocurrency exchanges.
-In the last seven days, Birdchain has traded 8.8% higher against the dollar.
-Birdchain has a market cap of $440,418.16 and $123,598.00 worth of Birdchain was traded on exchanges in the last day.
+Birdchain (CURRENCY:BIRD) traded up 1.2% against the US dollar during the 1-day period ending at 10:00 AM Eastern on July 29th.
+Birdchain has a market cap of $452,589.60 and $118,698.00 worth of Birdchain was traded on exchanges in the last day.
+During the last seven days, Birdchain has traded up 2% against the US dollar.
+One Birdchain coin can now be purchased for approximately $0.0016 or 0.00000004 BTC on popular exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.